Safeguarding

 Safeguarding and child protection are very sensitive issues and raise many questions and a range of strong emotions.
 We will do everything we can do to support our students and you can be assured that any action we take will be in the best interests of your child.

-If you still have concerns, you could contact one of the agencies listed below:
+If you have concerns, you could contact one of the agencies listed below:

 Multi-Agency Safeguarding Hub 01709 336080